-By Mandy Moore and Leanne Prain (Arsenal Pulp Press, September 2009)
+by Leanne Prain (Arsenal Pulp Press, October 2014)

 by Leanne Prain (Arsenal Pulp Press, September 2011)

 Hoopla showcases those who take the craft of embroidery where it’s never gone before, in an astonishing, full-color display of embroidered art.…